 What became of the bells?

 There was a proposal to use the St Mary’s bells as a chime at Ripon Cathedral but the plans never materialised.
 New homes for the bells were therefore found by the Keltek Trust.
+Although separated, all the bells now are hung for full-circle change ringing in their new homes.

 The 4th was reused in the new ring of bells in SS Peter and Leonard’s Horbury, near Wakefield (2019).
 Its weight following retuning is now 5 cwt, 1 qtr, 5 lbs.